-Keywords: Library management; Web programming; Agile; User story.
+Keywords: Library management, Web programming, Agile, User story.

-his article will approach research where the key concepts in the management of a library will be presented, crucial concepts in the design of a computing system that ensures more digital and automatic management of all the bibliographic content, in other words how to put a library in the XXI century.
+This article will approach research where the key concepts in the management of a library will be presented, crucial concepts in the design of a computing system that ensures more digital and automatic management of all the bibliographic content, in other words how to put a library in the XXI century.